nwcadence/edX-DEV212x-Intro-to-DevOps/docs/Assessments/Lab4-Assessment.md

 <<display_name:Question 1; max_attempts:2; weight:10; rerandomize:always; showanswer:finished; show_reset_button:false>>

+>>Which two of the following statements describe the benefits of “Continuous Delivery (CD)”?

+[X] CD ensures that code is tested frequently before being deployed to production.
+[ ] CD ensures that every code change is properly reviewed.
+[ ] CD ensures that developers code according to specifications.
+[x] CD ensures that source code is committed to the source repository before being deployed.

+[explanation]
+Continuous Delivery ensures code is tested frequently as builds and deployments (with associated tests) occur frequently.
+Additionally, since build and deployment is done from a source repository, both code and configuration need to be source controlled in order to impact a deployment environment.

+Continuous Delivery does not validate that every code change is properly reviewed, or that developers code to specifications.
+[explanation]

+## Multiple Choice ##
+*10.0 points possible (graded)*

+<<display_name:Question 1; max_attempts:2; weight:10; rerandomize:always; showanswer:finished; show_reset_button:false>>

 >>What are some of the benefits of describing your infrastructure and configuration as code?
 Select three.

 [x] Facilitates automation